Glasgow Inner Ring Road: Eastern section

 The East End Regeneration Route, originally a proposal to supplement the East Flank, has been championed by Glasgow City Council as the preferred solution for completion of the ring.
 The plans are for a road linking the M74 extension to the M8 at the Provan Gas Works, about 2 km east of the interchange at Townhead.
 It is extremely unlikely that this section would be built to motorway standard; instead the road would form an urban corridor, part of which exists as a road bypassing Parkhead built in 1988 as part of The Forge shopping centre.
 The road is proposed to run through Hogarth Park (where a former railway embankment is now used as public open space), Haghill and Carntyne, beneath the A8 Edinburgh Road, continuing along a disused railway alignment to Provan.
 Construction work began in early 2010.
 As of April 2014, the route has been completed between the M74 extension and the Parkhead bypass.
 The remaining section, from the Parkhead Bypass to the M8, was intended to be constructed after the 2014 Commonwealth Games.
 However no work had been carried out as of August 2021 instead traffic for the M8 is directed along the existing road network.

+Northern section

+On 18 February 2026 Transport Scotland launched a Public consultation on the future of the Woodside Viaducts with three options being considered for the stretch of urban motorway: repair, replace, or remove.
+The consolation closes on 25 March 2026 and will impact the motorway's future in this area.